What is a Point of View?

 Second-Person Point of View

-Most fictions are written in the first and second point of view.
+Most fiction is written in the first and second-person point of view.
 However, the second-person narrator, though not very common, is also employed in some fictional works.
-In the second person point of view, the narrator relates the experiences of another character called “you.”
+In the second-person point of view, the narrator relates the experiences of another character called “you.”
 Thus, the “ become the protagonist who carries out the plot.
 In a text, the pronoun “you” is naturally used by the author to address the reader.
 Thus, the use of the second-person narrator automatically transforms the readers into either the protagonist or a character in the story.
-This cause the readers to directly involve or experience the events.
+This causes the readers to be directly involved or experience the events.
 In her Black Box, for instance, Egan employs the second-person narrative to lead the readers to participate in the story and allow them to sense the same feelings as the protagonist does.
-Through the protagonist, a beautiful volunteer spy, employing the second person perspective, Egan articulates her concerns and worries about the security of the American security as well as the whole world in the post-” 9·11” period and at the same time she embraces the virtues and pleasures of traditional storytelling delivered through a wholly new digital format (Nie 2015).
+Through the protagonist, a beautiful volunteer spy, employing the second-person perspective, Egan articulates her concerns and worries about the security of the American security as well as the whole world in the post-” 9·11” period and at the same time, she embraces the virtues and pleasures of traditional storytelling delivered through a wholly new digital format (Nie 2015).

 Third Person Point of View

 The third-person point of view is used if the narrator is someone outside the story.
 In other words, the narrator is not one of the characters and describes the characters in the third person (that is, she, he, it, and they).